SashiDo/awesome-teachable-machine/CONTRIBUTING.md

 # Contribution Guidelines

-## Adding resource to an awesome list
+## Adding resource to the Teachable Machine Awesome List

 If you have an awesome Teachable Machine resource to contribute, this is how you do it.